 5. DNA MY DOG Breed Identification Test

-This test kit features an easy-to-use swab and is often chosen by those looking for an affordable way to learn about their dog's breed mix.
-The materials feel lightweight and simple, making it a practical choice for quick at-home testing.
-Results are delivered online, often with a downloadable certificate.
+This kit features a lightweight swab and is often chosen by those looking for an affordable way to learn about their dog's breed mix.
+The materials feel simple and practical for quick at-home testing.
+Results are delivered online, usually with a downloadable certificate for your records.

 What We Like: